-NSF prior written approval is required for travel costs for dependents and must be requested via use of NSF's electronic systems.
+NSF prior written approval is required for travel costs for dependents and must be requested via Research.gov.
 NSF approval of such changes will be by an amendment to the grant.

-Temporary dependent care costs (as dependent is defined in 26 United States Code (USC) §152) above and beyond regular dependent care that directly results from travel to conferences is allowable as outlined in 2 CFR §200.475(c)(1).
+Temporary dependent care costs (as dependent is defined in 26 United States Code (USC) 152) above and beyond regular dependent care that directly results from travel to conferences is allowable as outlined in 2 CFR 200.475(c)(1).